-While it's not the best value, the Nikon D5300 kit with the 18-140mm f3.5-5.6 lens is the best overall choice under $1,000 (£815, AU$1,300) with a more affordable $700 (£630, AU$850) price, at least in the US and Australia.
-The body delivers better photo quality than the D5200 (and similar quality to the D7100), as well as a much broader feature set that includes GPS and Wi-Fi, plus slightly better performance.
+A much better value than it used to be, the Nikon D5300 kit with the 18-140mm f3.5-5.6 lens is the best overall choice under $1,000 (£815, AU$1,300) with a more affordable $700 (£630, AU$850) price, at least in the US and Australia.
+The body delivers better photo quality than all the cheaper cameras (and similar quality to the D7100/D7200), as well as a much broader feature set that includes GPS plus slightly better performance.
 While the lens is technically still pretty slow, it covers a much broader range and is a lot more flexible -- especially if you only plan to use one lens.
-The much cheaper D3300 provides similar photo quality and performance, and you can get the body-only version of that for about $480 (£350/AU$550) plus the 18-140mm lens for about $330 (£350; hard to find in Australia) if you're cash-strapped and don't mind losing all the features.
+The D5300 with the 18-55mm VR II lens ($700, £450, AU$650) is also a better buy than the D5500 ($750, £540, AU$1,000) for the kit with the same lens if you have big hands or don't miss the touchscreen and Wi-Fi.

 Least expensive model for action shooting: Nikon D7100

-With a great feature set, excellent performance, photo and video quality, plus a solid design, the $2,300 (£1,800/approximately AU$1,600) D750 earned an Editors' Choice for cameras between $1,800 and $3,000 (£1,300 to £2,300, AU$2,000 to AU$3,400).
+With a great feature set, excellent performance, photo and video quality, plus a solid design, the D750 ($1,900, £1,700, AU$2,500) earned an Editors' Choice Award for general-purpose prosumer cameras under $2,000 (£1,635, AU$2,625).
 It has a lot of advantages compared to the more-expensive D810 ($2,800, £2,000, AU$3,200) and better photo quality than the D500 ($2,000, £1,650, AU$3000), but only a few drawbacks.
 If you have room in your budget, it's worth it over the D610 ($1,500, £1,150, AU$1,800), but you might also find it worth it to spend the difference on a better lens.

-Although I haven't yet reviewed the D810, I have started my testing.
-While its filter-free sensor delivers sharper photos with somewhat better dynamic range, compared to the cheaper D750 the $3,300 camera (£2,400/AU$3800) has only a few other advantages.
+Although I haven't reviewed the D810, I have tested it.
+While its filter-free sensor delivers sharper photos with better dynamic range, compared to the cheaper D750 the $2,800 camera (£2,000, AU$3,200) has only a few other advantages.
 It maxes out at one stop faster shutter speed (1/4,000 sec. vs. 1/8,000 sec.), and it has a higher flash sync of 1/200 vs. 1/250 sec.